 These modes can be accessed by playing a scale starting on various degrees of the major scale.

-For example, a D dorian scale contains the same notes as a C major scale, but has quite a different character.
+For example, a D Dorian scale contains the same notes as a C major scale but has quite a different character.

 The modal approach would return centuries later in some 20th Century classical music and jazz.

-Flutes were made of wood rather than metal, and had holes instead of the complex system of keys we see now.
+For example, flutes were made of wood rather than metal, and had holes instead of the complex system of keys we see now.

 The lute, a fretted instrument with a hollow body, is a predecessor of the guitar, while the gemshorn, made from the horn of a goat, is a member of the ocarina family.

 Meanwhile, the wooden recorder is a rare example of an instrument that has essentially retained its form since the Medieval period.

 Other instruments included an early bowed string instrument called the lyre, and the hurdy-gurdy, a kind of mechanical violin.

 Key Medieval Composers